-Everest units are equipped with a NEMA 5-15P plug except for models ESF2, ESWF2, ESF3 and EBF3 which are equipped with a NEMA 5-20P.
+Everest units in this family are equipped with a NEMA 5-15P.
 A 15 amp breaker must be used for units that come with a NEMA 5-15P plug.
-A 20 amp breaker must be used for units that come with a NEMA 5-20P plug.

 The ground prong must not be removed to reduce the risk of electric shock and related hazards.
 If the grounding pin is missing, the cord must be removed from use.
 If the outlet is a standard 2-prong outlet, it must be replaced with the properly grounded 3-prong wall outlet.
 Only a qualified electrician may install the correct power source.